-Outline: Physical geography is an exciting scientific discipline that examines the Earth and how it functions.
-Geographers have already contributed substantially to scientific efforts to understand the emergence of truly globally significant human-environmental linkages.
-Physical Geography has thus been fundamental to investigating and modelling long-term changes to Earth surface process and dynamics.
+Outline: Outline: Physical geography is an exciting scientific discipline that examines the Earth and how it functions.
+Geographers contribute to scientific efforts to understand the emergence of truly globally significant human-environmental linkages by investigating and modelling long-term changes to Earth surface process and dynamics.
 This type of knowledge is critical in allowing humans to live sustainably on planet Earth.

-In this module you study a wide variety of environmental systems, ranging from climate and weather to soils, beaches and rivers, to name just a few.
-The focus is to understand the location and character of landscape features such as mountain ranges and river valleys, and to explain why they came to be and how and why they vary depending on their geographic context.
+In this module you study a wide variety of landscapes to understand the processes that shape our planet's features and why they vary spatially.
 An underlying theme is to examine how aspects of physical geography affect human lives and, in turn, how people impact the dynamics of the physical landscape.
-This module will give students an understanding of key physical geography concepts.
-You will build on keys areas of Geography from the JF Spaceship Earth and Anthropocene modules.
-Elements of the module are designed to prepare students for Sophister geography modules.
-A field session will introduce students to key field skills that will be used throughout the degree and allow students to work in groups using our field equipment.
-The practical sessions will develop student's laboratory skills.
+Learning in this module is a combination of in-class lectures and at-home directed Google Earth activities where you explore, examine, and measure real world landscapes.
+The module builds upon previous geographic ideas introduced in JF Spaceship Earth and Anthropocene, but is accessible to a broad scientific audience.
+For those continuing on with a geography or geoscience sophister degree, the concepts covered in this module will provide a firm foundation for more advanced later modules.